-Road trip from Kuala Lumpur to Ipoh Perak
+Road trip from Kuala Lumpur to Ipoh Perak - Lost World Park

 If driving is not your style you can hop on one of many intercity bus services operating from BTS or KL Sentral in Kuala Lumpur.
-Travelling by bus is probably the cheapest way to travel within Malaysia and first choice by budget-conscious travellers.
-Most bookings can be made online, that can save time and $$.
+Travelling by bus is probably the cheapest way to travel within Malaysia and the first choice by budget-conscious travellers.
+Most bookings can be made online, which can save time and $$.

 Driving Time: 2.5 hours

 - Perak Cave Temple